wp-plugins/bepro-listings/readme.txt

 	1. Buddypress - (New for 1.2.0) Allow your users to manage their submissions from their profile.
 	2. Custom posts - Listings are separate to your other posts in the admin and front end.
-	3. Listing Categories - (Custom Taxonomies) 4 different directory style layouts including optional images
+	3. Listing Categories - List by Category (Custom Taxonomies) 4 different directory style layouts including optional images
-	4. Listings - List by Category NEW! (e.g. "featured only").
-Two templates come with the base plugin and they can be extended.
+	4. Listings - Two templates including a ("Featured") banner option, come with the base plugin and they can be extended.
 	5. Google Maps api v3.5 - Great for showing listings via a map with no need for API keys.
 	6. Front end Submission  - Allow visitors to post, or lock it to members only, or it submits to you as pending.
 	7. Validations - User Form Submissions are validated using jQuery.